Identity Theft & Driver License Fraud Protection

 Driver Privacy Protection Act

-Florida residents have the right to protect personal information in their driver license and motor vehicle records from disclosure.
-A number of exceptions were specified by law; those individuals/businesses will continue to have access to the data.
-For more information or to submit a suspected misuse complaint form, please click here.
+Florida residents have the right to protect personal information from disclosure on their driver license and motor vehicle records.
+Some exceptions do apply.
+For more information, or to submit a suspected misuse complaint form, please click here.

 Protecting Yourself from Consumer Fraud

-This comprehensive list from the Attorney General includes loans, auto repair & purchases, health, identity theft, Internet e-mail & shopping, investing, employment, price gouging, rain checks, sweepstakes, smoking, titles, toys, weight-loss, and many more.
+A comprehensive list of consumer protection links from the Attorney General, including, auto repair and purchases, identity theft, internet services, , price gouging, rain checks, sweepstakes, and many more.

 U.S. government central website for information about identity theft

-This website is maintained by the Federal Trade Commission.
-It contains government reports and Congressional testimony, law enforcement updates, and links to other sites with helpful information about identity theft.
+This website is maintained by the Federal Trade Commission and contains government reports and Congressional testimony, law enforcement updates and links to helpful information about identity theft.